greenyouse/dotfiles/README.md

 ├── hacks # one-off projects, slightly better than /tmp ├── others # clones of good projects to read through ├── contribs
-├── work # things that pay bills
 └── personal
     ├── public # stuff on GitHub
-    ├── private # stuff umm... not on GitHub
+    ├── private # stuff not on GitHub
     ├── blog
     └── etc # other dirs for other things
 ```

-## todos

-Not going to work on this stuff until I am forced to (like if my
-computer crashes again) but:

-- improve commands for installing proprietary pkgs like Java and
-  google-chrome
-- make commands for network installs via push pkgs or pull pkgs
-- add rsync calls for syncing private files
-- add ibus setup

-Send a PR or file an issue if there's something you'd like to tweak.

 Happy Hacking!